 Out of respect to your right to privacy, we provide you within such marketing materials with means to decline receiving further marketing information from us.
 In addition, at any time, you can manage your contact preferences.

-How we share your data we collect
+How we share the data we collect

 We do not rent or sell any of your Personal Data.
 However, we may disclose Personal Data to other trusted third party service providers or partners for the purposes listed below.
 Where we share your Personal Data with any third party, we will ensure this processing is protected by appropriate safeguards including a suitable data processing agreement with that third party.